2023 Best Allied Health Professions Associate Degree Schools in Mississippi

 Read full report on Allied Health Professions at Northwest Mississippi Community College

-Copiah-Lincoln Community College did quite well in this year’s ranking of the best places for allied health professions students to get a associate degree.
-It came in at #8 on the list.
+With a ranking of #8, Copiah-Lincoln Community College did quite well on this year’s best schools for allied health professions students working on their associate degree.
 Located in the rural area of Wesson, Copiah-Lincoln Community College is a public school with a small student population.

 While working on their Associate Degree, allied health majors at Pearl River Community College accumulate an average of around $13,305 in student debt.

 Meridian Community College ranked #10 on this year’s Best Allied Health Professions Associate Degree Schools in Mississippi list.
-Located in the town of Meridian, MCC is a public college with a small student population.
+Located in the remote town of Meridian, MCC is a public school with a small student population.

 On average, allied health graduates from MCC take out $14,522 in student loans while working on their Associate Degree.